 In 2019, Els Rose took part in the conference “Métamorphoses des églises dédiées à saint Martin: Construction, destruction, reconstruction”, organised by the Centre culturel Européen Saint Martin de Tours on 9 November 2019.
 Her presentation was entitled “Destructions et reconstructions de la cathédrale Saint-Martin d’Utrecht”.
 She presented three episodes of destruction of the Utrecht church dedicated to Saint Martin and its effect on citizens and their life.
 Traveling through time from the most visible to more hidden historical episodes of the history of this cathedral and its inhabitants she discussed the storm that destroyed the nave of the cathedral in 1674; iconoclasm in the age of the Reformation that destroyed the devotional art and liturgical disposition of the church as of 1580; the invasion of the region by Northmen, its political consequences and the formation of a new understanding of citizenship under the civic patron saint in the ninth and early tenth centuries.

 The urban patron saint Martin and performative expressions of urban citizenship in past and present are further thematized in a public conference organised for 2022 at the occasion of the 900th anniversary of the Utrecht charter issued in 1122.
-The conference is a collaboration between the Citizenship Discourses-project, Gregorian Chant Choir Utrecht, musicologist Leo Lousberg and his Gregoriusfundatie, Utrecht University Library Special Collections, Uitgeverij Verloren, Centre culturel européen Saint Martin de Tours and Stichting Sint Maarten Utrecht.
-The conference will be framed by the full performance (from First Vespers on Sunday, July 3 July through to Second Vespers on Monday, July 4) of the chants that bishop Radbod (899/900-917) composed for the feast-day commemorating the translatio of Martin’s relics on July 4, newly installed on the Utrecht festive calendar by Radbod (UBU Hs 406).
-The day will be closed with the festive presentation of a book written on the medieval and present-day performative cult of St Martin in the city of Utrecht, including a full translation of Radboud’s Libellus de miraculo sancti Martini.
-In addition, the website will be launched streaming the audio-visual recording of the full Office for Martini translatio.
+The preparation of this conference is a collaboration between the Citizenship Discourses-project with various partners within the city and University of Utrecht.
+The conference will present the book Het wonder van Sint Maarten.
+Utrecht, een gelukkige stad (synopsis here in Dutch).
+The conference will be framed by the full performance (from First Vespers on Sunday, July 3rd to Second Vespers on Monday, July 4th) of the chants that bishop Radbod of Utrecht (899/900-917) composed for the festive commemoration of the translatio of Martin’s relics on July 4th.
+This liturgical commemoration was installed on the Utrecht festive calendar by Radbod (UBU Hs 406).
+The day will be closed with the presentation of the book.
+The website of Het Utrechts Archief will host the audio-visual recording of the full Office for Martini translatio.

 Project Week “The City Inside Out” (De stad binnenstebuiten), Corderius College Amersfoort